AbdulrazaqAS/story-protocol-core-v1-clone/MILESTONES.md

 - The storage is not upgradeable.
 The generality of the storage makes it not needed to be upgradeable.
 With the generic functions and the namespaced storage, many modules and contracts can be given space for writing data.
 - *Q: The contract uses `using ShortStrings for *;`, Where is it used?*
   - Seems like it's not used.
 Just commented and the project still compiles.
+- *Q: Shouldn't it also have `getBytesBatch` function that reads a batch from a single namespace?*

 **Tasks:**
 - Create `IIPAccountStorage`.
 And write all the functions signatures.